web-auth/doc/pure-php/authenticate-your-users.md

 {% endcode %}

 {% hint style="info" %}
 For usernameless authentication, please read the [dedicated page](advanced-behaviours/authentication-without-username.md).
-In this case no Public Key Credential Descriptors should be passed to the the options.
+In this case no Public Key Credential Descriptors should be passed to the options.
 {% endhint %}

 {% hint style="danger" %}
-To prevent username enumeration, when the authentication process is performed using the username, it is highly recommended to continue the ceremony even is the user entity does not exist.
-The allowad credential list should be set with random data.
+To prevent username enumeration, when the authentication process is performed using the username, it is highly recommended to continue the ceremony even if the user entity does not exist.
+The allowed credential list should be set with random data.
 {% endhint %}

 ### Example